Hunter Liggett: Early life

+Military service

-Start of career
+Early military career

 Liggett was initially assigned to the 5th Infantry Regiment at Fort Keogh, Montana, where he remained until December 1879.
 He served temporarily at Fort Abraham Lincoln, North Dakota until February 1880; during early 1880 he took part in American Indian Wars expeditions and scouting parties against bands of Sioux that had conducted raids on farms and towns near their reservations.
 He returned to Fort Keogh in February 1880, and remained there until August 1886.
 Liggett received promotion to first lieutenant in June 1884.
 He was posted to Fort Totten, North Dakota until May 1888, after which he was assigned to Fort McIntosh, Texas, where he served until July 1890.
 Liggett served at Fort Davis, Texas until July 1891, which was followed by assignment to Fort Sam Houston, Texas where he remained until May, 1892.
 He was appointed regimental adjutant in May 1892 and stationed at St. Francis Barracks, Florida, where he served until October 1894.
 Liggett was next assigned to Fort McPherson, Georgia where he served until April 1898.
 He was relieved of his adjutant's duties in May 1896 and promoted to captain in June 1897.

 At the start of the Spanish–American War in April 1898, Liggett was assigned to the Tampa, Florida port of embarkation, where he served until May.
 From May to July, he was in command of the post at Fort St. Philip, Louisiana, where he served until July.
 In June 1898, Liggett was promoted to temporary major of United States Volunteers.
 He served as adjutant of 3rd Division, Fourth Army Corps from July to October 1898, including duty at Tampa in July, Fernandina Beach, Florida from July to August, and Huntsville, Alabama in September and October.
 Liggett served as adjutant of 3rd Division, Second Army Corps, in Athens, Georgia from October 1898 to January 1899, and in Greenville, South Carolina until April 1899.
 He was discharged from the volunteers in April 1899.